cloudflare/cloudflare-docs/content/durable-objects/platform/limits.md

 {{</Aside>}}

-Durable Objects can scale horizontally across many Objects.
+Durable Objects can scale horizontally across many Durable Objects.
 Each individual Object is inherently single-threaded.

 An individual Object has a soft limit of 1000 requests per second.
 A simple get on a small value that directly returns the response may realize a higher request throughput.